 In today’s post, Jacqueline is concerned about wedding gift etiquette when it comes to adult children.
-However, the real issue is that the adult children should not have been included on their parent’s wedding invitation.
+However, the real issue is that the adult children should have each received their own wedding invitations.

 My niece is getting married in October.
-My sister and her husband are having a problem with what is expected regarding a wedding gift/etiquette.
+My husband and I are having a problem with what is expected regarding a wedding gift.

-They were sent an invitation to their home, and their two daughters’ names (aged 30 & 33) were added to their invitation (as opposed to sending invitations to each of the daughters, and with no guests for the daughters).
-Neither of the daughters live at home, and as stated, neither of them received a personal invitation; their names were added onto their parents’ invitation.
+We were sent an invitation to our home, and our two daughters’ names (aged 30 & 33) were added to the invitation.
+Neither of our daughters live at home and neither of them received a personal invitation.

-My sister was wondering if it was okay to give a family wedding gift since the wedding invitation arrived as a family invitation.
+I’m wondering if it’s okay to give a family wedding gift since the wedding invitation arrived as a family invitation.
 Is this adequate?
 I can’t find any etiquette about such a unique situation.
 (Still can’t understand why my niece did this, as she knows her cousins are living and working away from home).

-My sister’s husband has expressed concern that the daughters should also provide individual gifts instead of the gift being from the whole family.
+My husband has expressed concern that our daughters should also provide individual gifts instead of the gift being from the whole family.
 What is expected in this situation?
 A response would be most helpful…and less stressful.

-I can see why your sister is confused.
-The problem is that her niece did not follow proper etiquette when she mailed the invitations, and that’s probably why you can’t find an answer to your question.
-Maybe your nice was trying to save money on invitations, but she really should have sent individual invitations to both of the adult daughters, whether they lived with their parents or not.
-It’s additionally ridiculous since they are over thirty and live on their own.
-I will not continue to speculate on her reasoning, only say that she acted improperly.
-But that is water under the bridge…
+I can see why you’re confused.
+The problem is that your niece did not follow traditional etiquette when she mailed the invitations, and that’s probably why you can’t find an answer to your question.
+Maybe your niece was trying to save money on invitations, but she really should have sent individual invitations to both of your adult daughters, whether they lived with you or not.

-Just because the bride did the wrong thing does not mean that your sister’s family should do the same.
-Each daughter should RSVP separately.
-If either of the daughters are married, engaged, or in a long-term serious relationship, then that person or persons should have been invited as well.
-If not, the couple does not need to allow the invited guests to bring a guest or “plus one.”
+Just because the bride did the wrong thing does not mean that your family should do the same.
+Each daughter should RSVP individually.
+If either of your daughters is married, engaged, or in a long-term serious relationship, then that person or persons should have been invited as well.
+If not, the couple does not need to allow the invited guests to bring a “plus one.”

-Your nieces can RSVP to their cousin by writing and sending a note, or calling.
+Your daughters can RSVP to their cousin by calling or sending a note.
 If either of them are married or engaged, then a phone call would be in order.
 They could simply explain that the wedding invitation was confusing and that they want to confirm that they will be bringing their spouse or fiancé.

-To summarize, I recommend that your sister ignore her niece’s faux pas and act as if she had done the right thing.
-Your sister should only RSVP for herself and husband, asking her daughters to each RSVP individually.
-(It only makes sense as I’m sure she doesn’t keep their schedules.)
-I recommend that her daughters be responsible for their own wedding gift and either buy individually or go together for a joint gift.
+To summarize, I recommend that you ignore your niece’s faux pas and act as if she had done the right thing.
+You should only RSVP for yourself and husband and ask your daughters to each RSVP individually.
+I also recommend that your daughters be responsible for their own wedding gift and either buy individually or opt for a joint gift.

 I hope this was helpful and that everyone is able to enjoy the wedding and spending time with family.

-Emails in this column are received from readers.
-Emails may be edited for spelling, length and grammar, or to remove sensitive information.
+All questions in this column are received from readers.
+Questions may be edited for spelling and grammar.
 However, we are careful not to alter the intent or content of the question.